 Risk and reward: They're two sides of the same coin in almost every situation and that's the way it's supposed to work for stock investors, too.
-When you assume the risk of investing in a stock, you should be able to expect a reward that's commensurate with the risk.
-The greater the risk, the more you should earn.
+When you assume the risk of investing in a stock, you should be able to expect to get a reward that's commensurate with the risk of holding the investment.
+The greater the risk, the more you should earn to compensate.

 The problem with the relationship between risk and reward is that the reward is always a potential reward.
-The rewards for investing don't take place in the here and now and they're never completely guaranteed.
+The rewards for investing don't take place in the present, and they're never completely guaranteed.

-Investors have to figure out what their reward, or earnings, on an investment should be so they can invest accordingly but there's a quick and easy way to get a reading on an investment's potential reward to assess the risk you're taking.
+Investors need a way to estimate what their reward, or earnings, on an investment should be so they can invest accordingly.
+There's a quick and easy way that you can get a reading on an investment's potential reward if you'd like to assess the potential risk you're taking on.

-If you can earn a risk-free return of 2 percent from Treasury bonds, that becomes your baseline.
-This means that any investment with risk must return more than 5 percent in interest, capital appreciation, or both, in order to be worthwhile.
-The amount the investment returns over 2 percent is known as the risk premium.
+If you can earn a risk-free return of 2 percent from Treasury bonds, that will become your baseline.
+This means that any investment you take on that has risk must return more than 5 percent in interest, capital appreciation, or both, in order to be worthwhile.
+Any amount that the investment returns over the 2-percent risk-free baseline is known as the risk premium.

-The risk premium is 9 percent if you're looking at a stock with an expected return of 11 percent.
+For example, the risk premium would be 9 percent if you're looking at a stock that has an expected return of 11 percent.
 The 11-percent total return less a 2-percent risk-free return results in a 9-percent risk premium.

 Is It Enough?

 This simple test is not the only analysis you could or should do and there might be other factors involved in the investment's performance.
 The lesson here is that you should always ask yourself if the risk premium for a particular investment makes it worth wagering your money on that particular stock—or any investment for that matter.